 Updated - November - 2018

 Mcwicked bought as a 2YO at Harrisburg and was 3YO Pacing Colt Of The Year in North America, Obrien and Dan Patch Award winner.
-Still racing with $2,387,000 and 22 wins and a record of 1.47.3f as of 2018.
+Still racing with $4,049,000, 34 wins and a record of 1.46.2 to date, second fastest pacer ever and the likely winner of 2018 North American Horse Of The Year

 Irwin Stables, Ontario